What is a Resource Consent?

-You will need to obtain an application form from the Council.
-You will need to make sure you provide all of the information requested, including an assessment of the environmental effects.
-Sometimes you will need to get advice from a specialist e.g. planner, landscape architect, registered engineer, surveyor, traffic engineer, etc. to assist you with your application.
+For a resource consent application this will include an assessment of the environmental effects.
+Depending on the application specialist advice may be necessary e.g. planner, landscape architect, registered engineer, surveyor, traffic engineer, etc. to assist you with your application.

 Applications can be submitted by hand, post or by email to email@example.com

 Deemed permitted activities

 Fees can be paid in person or into the Council bank account: 03-0802-0946666-00 Ref: RC<Applicant name>

 Please note the Council is in the process of setting fees for assessing deemed permitted activities.
 Consultation closed on Friday 20th October.
 Until fees have been set these applications will be charged at an hourly rate of $135.

 Does my application need to be publicly notified?

 A resource consent will be publicly notified if the effects on the environment are more than minor and if there are people who are affected by the proposal.